Russia’s Invasion of Ukraine & East European Jews: What’s New? What’s Not?

 Read more "Samuel “Bud” Shorstein (UF BSBA 1959) Writing Awardees for the 2021-2022 Academic Year"

-In 1948, when the cinematic version of her story, “Gentleman’s Agreement,” received the Oscar for best picture, Laura Z. Hobson was a 47-year-old, divorced, Jewish single mother living in Manhattan. […]
+In 1948, when the cinematic version of her story, “Gentleman’s Agreement,” received the Oscar for best picture, Laura Z. Hobson was a 47-year-old, divorced, Jewish single mother living in Manhattan.
+The success of “Gentleman’s Agreement,” which was serialized in Cosmopolitan in 1946, published by Simon & Schuster in 1947 and produced as a film by […]

 Read more "“When ‘Gentleman’s Agreement’ made Jewish Oscars history”, an article by Rachel Gordon"